Sallie Holley

-Sarah (Sallie) Holley (February 17, 1818 - January 12, 1893) served as an educator to African Americans during the mid-1800s, becoming an avid member of the American Anti-Slavery Society.
+Sarah Holley (February 17, 1818 – January 12, 1893) served as an educator to African Americans during the mid-1800s, becoming an avid member of the American Anti-Slavery Society.
 Specifically, Holley worked closely with Caroline Putnam to establish the Holley School, which still stands today.

 Early life

 Born in Canandaigua, New York, Holley was interested in education and reading from a young age.
 In 1831, she attended boarding school in Lyons, NY, where she there attended her first anti-slavery lecture.
 Yet while this was Holley's first official lecture, it was far from her first exposure to the subject.
 Growing up, Holley was heavily influenced by the antislavery beliefs of her father, Myron Holley, who was also a strong advocate of religious liberalism.
 Primarily, he served as the original founder of the Liberty Party, which was the first political party to make anti-slavery a political issue.

 Education

 Holley's inspiration for her later abolitionist work further strengthened when she continued her education at Oberlin College in 1847, where she encountered a biracial school community in an attempt to pursue a classical curriculum.
 At Oberlin, Holley also met Caroline Putnam, who quickly became Holley's lifelong companion and later work partner.